-Watching her face light up as she reminisces, it’s apparent – Bali hooks people.
+Watching as her face light up, it was apparent – Bali hooks people in.

 Bali has plenty to offer most travellers including: